 By offering free returns, you’re giving customers a statement of confidence.
 Lack of confidence is one of the main reasons that customers abandon the virtual basket, and 52% of customers would be unlikely to shop with a retailer again if they charged for returns.

 If a customer knows they can post back an unsuitable item at no cost to themselves then they are more likely to place the order in the first place.
-So it’s no surprise that free returns have become an increasingly popular offer by brands.
+So it’s no surprise that free returns have become an increasingly popular.

 It’s clear that a free returns process can be paramount for the success of a business.
-78% of customers said they are more likely to purchase from a brand if they offer free returns, as it makes the process much easier for them, making it a move that helps your business to stand out from the crowd.
+78% of customers said they are more likely to purchase from a brand if they offer free returns, as it makes the process much easier for them, so it can helps your business to stand out from the crowd.

 Sorted’s returns platform enables SMBs to automatically generate return labels for the leading return services in the UK & US no matter how small the business is.
 The labels are generated and sent straight to customers, who can then choose from thousands of convenient drop-off locations.
 Alternatively, you can upload your own labels.
 And you decide who pays for the return – whether you want to offer free returns, share the cost with your customers, or even have customers pay for the full return.